-Once the VHD file is successfully compacted, copy the VHD file back to the original server and try to mount it.
+Once you successfully compact the VHD file, copy the VHD file back to the original server and try to mount it.

 Trick #3 to Repair VHD File

 You can also use VHD Tool provided by Microsoft.
 It has an option to repair VHD file.
 Download the executable file, and run it as an administrator on your system with a command shown below:

 VhdTool.exe /repair <BaseVhdFileName> <FirstSnapshotAVhdFileName> [/quiet]

 Trick #4 to Repair VHD File

-The Virtual Disk Recovery products range contains excellent recovery solutions which can repair corrupt Virtual disk files, such as VHD (Virtual Hard Disk), VHDX (Hyper-V Virtual hard disk) and VDI (Virtual Disk Image).
-Users are strongly recommended to download free demo version of these Virtual Disk Recovery software for free evaluation purpose.
+The Virtual Disk Recovery products range contains excellent recovery solutions which can repair corrupt Virtual hard disk files, such as VHD (Virtual Hard Disk), VHDX (Hyper-V Virtual hard disk) and VDI (Virtual Disk Image).
+I strongly recommend users to download the free demo version of these Virtual Disk Recovery software for free evaluation purpose.